Orientalosuchus: Phylogeny

 When Orientalosuchus was named in the 2019 study by Massonne et al., the team also examined some other extinct alligatoroid taxa from Asia.
 Phylogenetic analysis at the time found that they were all closely related and together formed a monophyletic clade the team dubbed Orientalosuchina, which they recovered at the base of Alligatoroidea.
 Orientalosuchina, as defined in 2019, included Orientalosuchus itself, Eoalligator (previously proposed to be a synonym of Asiatosuchus nanlingensis), Protoalligator, Krabisuchus and Jiangxisuchus.
-Initially Orientalosuchus was regarded as the sister taxon to Krabisuchus, with the other three positined in a polytomy.
+Initially Orientalosuchus was regarded as the sister taxon to Krabisuchus, with the other three positioned in a polytomy.
 The monophyly of Orientalosuchina would see some support by future studies, especially the descriptions of Dongnanosuchus and Eurycephalosuchus, both of which replicate the same placement within Crocodilia and composition as the study by Massonne and colleagues, sans the obvious inclusion of the new forms.
 For instance in the description of Eurycephalosuchus, Wu and colleagues find Krabisuchus and Protoalligator in basal positions, Orientalosuchus in a polytomy with Dongnanosuchus and Eurycephalosuchus and finally the clade composed of Eoalligator and Jiangxisuchus.

-However not all studies agree with the placement of Orientalosuchina at the base of Alligatoroidea.
+However, not all studies agree with the placement of Orientalosuchina at the base of Alligatoroidea.
 While Massonne and colleagues have argued that certain features that could be used to argue for crocodyloid-affinities are the result of the basally branching position of Orientalosuchina, others have instead argued that they are indeed evidence that the clade should be placed closer to crocodyloids than to alligatoroids.
 Nils Chabrol et al. 2024 managed to recover both hypothesis, with Orientalosuchina composed of Orientalosuchus, Krabisuchus, Eurycephalosuchus and Dongnanosuchus, but lacking the remaining members included by Massonne and colleagues.
 The results that recovered the clade closer to Crocodyloids, specifically as a basal branch of Longirostres outside of the crocodyloid-gavialoid split, places Orientalosuchus as the sister taxon to Dongnanosuchus.
-The other alternative, with orientalosuchins remaining alligatoroids as originally envisioned, sees the same sister taxon relationship, but with Krabisuchus as their next closest relative and Eurycephalosuchus as the basalmost member (in the Longirostres interpretation these later two are each others sister taxa).
+The other alternative, with orientalosuchins remaining alligatoroids as originally envisioned, sees the same sister taxon relationship, but with Krabisuchus as their next closest relative and Eurycephalosuchus as the basalmost member (in the Longirostres interpretation these later two are each other's sister taxa).

 Another study recovering Orientalosuchina closely to Longirostres was that of Jorgo Ristevksi and colleagues.
 In their 2023 revision of Australasian crocodylomorphs, two out of their eight phylogenetic trees recover orientalosuchins as being deeply nested within Mekosuchinae between the large-bodied forms like Baru and the smaller dwarf forms like Trilophosuchus.
 This represents yet another notably different internal topology, retaining the close relationship between Jiangxisuchus and Eoalligator found by some with Orientalosuchus as their immediate sister taxon, Krabisuchus more basal and Dongnanosuchus closer to dwarf mekosuchines than any of the other traditional orientalosuchins.
 However the remaining six analysis of the same study all recover more traditional results with Orientalosuchina absent from Mekosuchinae and support is generally regarded as weak, although worth of being researched further.